CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 <!-- acceptable use of "since" -->
 - If you configure, or configure then remove the port speed in the `/etc/cumulus/ports.conf` file and you also set or remove the speed on the same physical port or breakouts of that port in the `/etc/network/interfaces` file since the last time you restarted `switchd`.
 <!-- vale on -->
-- If you break out a switch port or remove a break out port and the port speed is set in both the `/etc/cumulus/ports.conf` file and the `/etc/network/interfaces` file.
+- If you break out a switch port or remove a break out port and you set the port speed in both the `/etc/cumulus/ports.conf` file and the `/etc/network/interfaces` file.

 ### Port Speed Configuration

-If you change the port speed in the `/etc/cumulus/ports.conf` file but the speed is also configured for that port in the `/etc/network/interfaces` file, after you edit the `/etc/cumulus/ports.conf` file and restart `switchd`, you must also run the `ifreload -a` command so that the `/etc/network/interfaces` file is also updated with your change.
+If you change the port speed in the `/etc/cumulus/ports.conf` file but the speed for that port is also in the `/etc/network/interfaces` file, after you edit the `/etc/cumulus/ports.conf` file and restart `switchd`, you must also run the `ifreload -a` command.

 <!-- vale off -->
 <!-- Vale issue #253 -->
 ### 1000BASE-T SFP Modules Supported Only on Certain 25G Platforms
 <!-- vale on -->
-1000BASE-T SFP modules are supported on the following 25G platforms:
+The following  25G switches support 1000BASE-T SFP modules:

 - NVIDIA SN2410
 - NVIDIA SN2010
 - NVIDIA SN3420

-1000BASE-T SFP modules are not supported on any 100G or faster platforms.
+100G or faster switches do not support 1000BASE-T SFP modules.

 ### NVIDIA SN2100 Switch and eth0 Link Speed